MatrixMaster47/Emulators/README.md

-# Emulators
+# Small projects
-A collection of small emulators i've written
+A collection of small projects i've written mostly in rust and C++